-Burnt Peak Trail is a 6.1 mile lightly trafficked out and back trail located near Lake Hughes, CA that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Burnt Peak Trail is a 6.1 mile lightly trafficked out and back trail located near Lake Hughes, California that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Signal track out and back trail.
 11 miles R/T with 3300' elevation gain.
 First 1.5-2.0 miles in fair condition then becomes badly over grown with a few washouts.
 This very strenuous trail goes from Maxwell Road to Fish Canyon.